-Work and time questions, comprise a large proportion of questions tested in the word problem section of the IPAT.
-With some practice, it becomes easy to perform well in these type of questions.
+Work and time questions, comprise a large proportion of questions tested in the math reasoning section of the IPAT.
+With the right practice it is easy to perform well in these type of questions.
 Let’s start with a simple example.

 Q) If John can complete a piece of work in 4 days and if Mary can complete it in 2 days.
 How many days will it take for them to complete the work together?